There are a lot of factors that lenders take into consideration when deciding whether or not you qualify for a private student loan. These include:

 It may seem crazy to think that having little to no credit history can count against you.
 After all, it’s not like you’ve borrowed money and haven’t paid it back.
 The problem here is that when private lenders are looking at loaning you thousands of dollars, they want to be sure you can pay it back, and when you don’t have any credit history at all, they don’t have any way to gauge the risk.
 It may feel like you’re being penalized for lack of experience, but it’s understandable that private lenders want to make informed decisions.

 Now here’s the good news.
 There are a few lenders that offer private student loans that do not require an extensive credit history.
-In some cases, you may not even need a cosigner.
-These programs include:
+In some cases, you may not even need a cosigner, but this is rare.
+You can compare lenders here.

 What if you do have a credit history, but it’s not so great?